-A less expensive alternative for Copics are Winsor & Newton Water Color Brush Markers and Nib Markers.
-They are also have dual nibs.
+A less expensive alternative for Copics is Winsor & Newton Water Color Brush Markers and Nib Markers.
+They also have dual nibs.
 About $6 each and also comes in sets.

 Affordable Refillable Markers for Arty Kids

-Blick Studio Markers are Copic knock offs and they are good too and less expensive than Copics but the nibs are really, really stiff and you want your nibs to be flexible.
-They have good ink that is alcohol based.
-These pens have brush on one side and chisel nibs on the other.
-Assorted set of 12 is $25.
+Blick Studio Markers are Copic knock-offs and they are good too and less expensive than Copics but the nibs are really, really stiff and you want your nibs to be flexible.
+They have good ink that is alcohol-based.
+These pens have a brush on one side and chisel nibs on the other.
+The assorted set of 12 is $25.

 Affordable Non-Refillable Markers for Arty Kids

-Shin Han Touch Twin Markers also very expensive but you get more for you money for these than Copics but they are very expensive.
+Shin Han Touch Twin Markers also very expensive but you get more for your money for these than Copics but they are very expensive.
 They are refillable but the inks are hard to procure.
-This is a set of 60 markers for $138.
+This is a set of 60 markers for $282.